Having healthy joints is critical for dogs. We have the information you need to keep your dog active and thriving.

 Ways to Improve Your Dog’s Joint Health

 All breeds can benefit from their pet parent taking steps to improve their joint health.
-From keeping the joints moving, to giving a healthy weight to hip and joint supplements, there’s many things to do.
+From keeping the joints moving, to giving a healthy weight meal to hip and joint supplements, there’s many things to do.
 Read our tips and don’t forget regular veterinarian check ups!

 Giving your dog opportunities to exercise is one of the best ways to keep joints limber and stave off problems.
 Muscle function is important for supporting joints.
 Even if Charlie or Cassie has a problem like arthritis, daily exercise is needed – just go easy.